ming-qiu/theia/README.md

 A collection of Python scripts for exporting shot information and VFX data from DaVinci Resolve timelines.

+**Note: These scripts require DaVinci Resolve Studio.
+The free version does not include the scripting API.**

+## Prep Your Resolve

+Before anything please make sure the Scripting API of your DaVinci Resolve Studio works.

+In Resolve, go to `Help -> Documentation -> Developer`.
+In the directory that pops up, go to Scripting.
+You will find a README.txt, which will guide you through the API setup.

+_Throw the txt into any LLM to format it better._

 ## Quick Start (5 Minutes)

 ### 1. Install Dependencies